 Organizing your time takes many different steps to get the job done.
 Having one great calendar and an effective way to manage your tasks and lists are the first step.
-Carving out a weekly planning time pulls together these great tools.
+Carving out a Weekly Planning Time pulls together these great tools.
 Stephen Covey and David Allen both incorporate this routine into their strategies, as well as Asian Efficiency and The Productivity Show.
 This time helps you create a proactive plan and gets you ahead of the curve.

 - Weekly planning time is when you pull together your lists, assess upcoming events and add a plan to your calendar.

 - Start by setting an undistracted time for you to “meet” with your planner.
 This should be added to your calendar as an appointment!
 A good time may be Friday before the end of work, Sunday afternoon as you are getting ready for the week, or any time that really works for you.